raspberrypilearning/binary-hero/en/step_7.md

 The code in the last step is difficult to read, so let's use more custom blocks to simplify it.

 --- task ---
- Make another block called `clear song`, which deletes all items from both lists.
+ Make another block called `clear song`{:class="blockmoreblocks"}, which deletes all items from both lists.
 Use this block before adding to the lists.

 ![note-sprite](images/note-sprite.png)
 ```blocks